valeoai/blog/_posts/2021-01-14-explainable-driving.md

 image: images/posts/advent/qualitative_results.png
 ---

+*This post is an introduction to our survey on the explainability of vision-based driving systems, which can be found on arXiv [here](https://arxiv.org/abs/2101.05307).*

 Research on autonomous vehicles is blooming thanks to recent advances in deep learning and computer vision, as well as the development of autonomous driving datasets and simulators.
 The number of academic publications on this subject is rising in most machine learning, computer vision, robotics and transportation conferences, and journals.
 On the industry side, several manufacturers are already producing cars equipped with advanced computer vision technologies for automatic lane following, assisted parking, or collision detection among other things.
 Meanwhile, constructors are working on and designing prototypes with level 4 and 5 autonomy.

 In the 2010s, we observe an interest in approaches aiming to *train* driving systems, usually in the form of neural networks, either by leveraging large quantities of expert recordings or through simulation.
 In both cases, these systems learn a highly complex transformation that operates over input sensor data and produce end-commands (steering angle, throttle).
-While these neural driving models overcome some of the limitations of the modular pipeline stack, they are sometimes described as *black-boxes* for their critical lack of transparency and interpretability.
+While these neural driving models overcome some of the limitations of the traditional modular pipeline stack, they are sometimes described as *black-boxes* for their critical lack of transparency and interpretability.
 Thus, being able to explain the behavior of neural driving models is of paramount importance for their deployment and social acceptance.

 # Explainability ?